Oryx and Crake: Reception

 The book received mostly favourable reviews in the press.
+The Daily Telegraph reported on reviews from several publications with a rating scale for the novel out of "Love It", "Pretty Good", "Ok", and "Rubbish": Daily Telegraph, Times, Independent, Sunday Times, and Literary Review reviews under "Love It" and Guardian, Spectator, and TLS reviews under "Pretty Good" and Sunday Telegraph and Observer reviews under "Ok".

 The Globe and Mail, Maclean's, and the Toronto Star ranked the novel high among Atwood's works and Helen Brown, for the Daily Telegraph, wrote "The bioengineered apocalypse she imagines is impeccably researched and sickeningly possible: a direct consequence of short-term science outstripping long-term responsibility.
 And just like the post-nuclear totalitarian vision of The Handmaid's Tale, this story is set in a society readers will recognise as only a few steps ahead of our own."
 For The New Yorker, Lorrie Moore called the novel "towering and intrepid".
 Moore wrote, "Tonally, 'Oryx and Crake' is a roller-coaster ride.
 The book proceeds from terrifying grimness, through lonely mournfulness, until, midway, a morbid silliness begins sporadically to assert itself, like someone, exhausted by bad news, hysterically succumbing to giggles at a funeral."
 Joyce Carol Oates noted that the novel is "more ambitious and darkly prophetic" than The Handmaid's Tale.
 Oates called the work an "ambitiously concerned, skillfully executed performance".

 Joan Smith, writing for The Observer, faulted the novel's uneven construction and lack of emotional depth.
 She concluded: "In the end, Oryx and Crake is a parable, an imaginative text for the anti-globalisation movement that does not quite work as a novel."

 In a review of The Year of the Flood, Ursula K. Le Guin defended the novel against criticism of its characters by suggesting the novel experiments with components of morality plays.

 On 5 November 2019, the BBC News listed Oryx and Crake on its list of the 100 most influential novels.
+The same year, The Guardian included it on their list of the 100 best books of the 21st century.